 Some Gallery publications, such as exhibition catalogues, monographs, annual reports and other public documents may also be available for reference in a discrete area of the CSR.

 Visitors wishing to purchase photographs or photocopies may do so by completing a request for reproduction form.

-To facilitate the preparation of works of art for viewing we require at least three weeks notice ahead of when you wish to come and what you wish to see.
+To facilitate the preparation of works of art for viewing we require at least six weeks notice ahead of when you wish to come and what you wish to see.